Alejogb1/job-board/blog-data/index-of-algorithm-time-complexity-analysis.md

 id: "index-of-algorithm-time-complexity-analysis"
 ---

-Okay so you're asking about the index of algorithm time complexity analysis specifically like how to know what's up with that right I've been there man like knee deep in code trying to figure out why my stuff is running slower than molasses in January
+you're asking about the index of algorithm time complexity analysis specifically like how to know what's up with that right I've been there man like knee deep in code trying to figure out why my stuff is running slower than molasses in January

 So here's the lowdown first things first we're talking about how an algorithm's runtime scales with the input size That's what time complexity analysis is all about It's not about measuring the actual time in seconds or milliseconds that would depend on your hardware and a bunch of other stuff It's about how the runtime grows as your input gets bigger And we use Big O notation to express that stuff